srm-kzilla/jack/README.md

     <img src="https://img.shields.io/badge/author-SRMKZILLA-orange" alt="author SRMKZILLA"/>
 </p>

-> A cool discord bot which you can play around. 🖼️
+> To make this cool beep bot your own, refer to this [Wiki](https://github.com/srm-kzilla/jack/wiki/Make-Jack-your-own)

 ## Commands 🔧

-> Jack can do so much, but you need to tell him what to do.
-So, here's how you can do it
+> There's only so much Jack can do without you giving him further instructions

 - **Common Commands**

   - `#kzjack help` - Get everything what Jack can do
   - `#kzjack meme` - Jack sends you a crazyyyy meme
   - `#kzjack joke` - Bored?
-Wait for j
+Wait for jack to send you a joke, perfect joke indeed.
   - `#kzjack shrink <URL>` - Shrink a looooong URL using [KZILLA.XYZ](https://kzilla.xyz/)

 - **Text Channel Commands**